 State of growth-Maximum growth.
 Everything is moving upward, and filling out.
 Trees and gardens are bearing foods.
 Even kids grow more during the Summer than Winter.

-Odor–Scorched or burning.
+Odor–Scorched or risk burning.
 Yes, believe it or not, a Fire imbalance client may have a scorched or burnt smell to them.
 Like blood vessels burning.

 Flavor–Bitter.
 Not a flavor that American’s eat much of, except as coffee, the bitter flavor helps to stimulate digestion, drains and astringes.
 A few bitter foods include: bitter melon, bamboo, chicory, coffee, hibiscus, dandelion, grapefruit, green tea, lemon peel, rhubarb and rose.
 More about bitter?

-Yin Organs– Heart and Pericardium.
+Yin Organs–Heart and Pericardium.

 The Heart, as the emperor or sovereign ruler, sits deep within us protected from outside influences.
 Only those we trust the most are allowed to get touch our heart, unless we are out of balance.
 In which case, we may let others in too close and have reckless and harmful relationships.
 Physically, the Heart pumps the blood which must reach every part of the body to bring nutrients and energy.
 It’s a very deep form of Yin and communication.
-It is also the Blood which “Houses the Mind” or Shen, keeping us calm, comfortable and relaxed.
+It is also rules the Blood which “Houses the Mind” or Shen, keeping us calm, comfortable and relaxed.
 When the Heart is agitated, either being too hot or deficient of Yin there will be anxiety or nervousness.
 The stability of the Heart is reflected in the pulse which should be stable, smooth and regular.
-Irregularity of beats or rhythm is always an indicator of Heart patterns in Chinese medicine.
+Irregularity of beats or rhythm is always an indicator of Heart patterns in Asian medicine.

 The Pericardium, or Heart Envelope, closely resembles the Heart in some of its functions helping to regulate the steady beat of the Heart to to circulate the Blood.
 In relationships, the Pericardium are those who are dear to us, but not as intimately as those who get to “speak to our Heart.”